jimnanney/motion_slick/README.md

 The move_to action takes a position, and optional duration.

-The DSL adds some more syntactic sugar by adding timing mode additions, such as the ```ease_out`` timing mode above used above.
+The DSL adds some more syntactic sugar by adding timing mode additions, such as the ```ease_out`` timing mode used above.

 ## Contributing